7 Best Exercises To Lower Blood Pressure & Tips To Follow

 Illustration: StyleCraze Design Team

 Both yoga and exercise are highly effective in reducing hypertension.
 Walking, jogging, dancing, cycling, and resistance training are some of the best exercises to lower blood pressure and help in weight management.
 Do at least 3-5 days of cardio and strength-training exercises by striking a balance between the two.
 For example, do three days of cardio and two days of strength training if you work out five days a week.
+While it is normal to note increased blood pressure after exercise, continuous workouts will help decrease the levels gradually.
 High-intensity exercises like sprinting and heavy weightlifting must be avoided to prevent further complications.
 Apart from exercise, take medicines regularly and reduce your salt and alcohol intake to achieve good results.

 Frequently Asked Questions